 Medienweite: How do you see the further market development for mail archiving?

-Ansgar Licher: The prospects are very positive.
+Ansgar Licher: The outlook is very positive.
 In particular, we are experiencing strong demand from the Cloud Computing and Hosting sector.
-Many hosters and cloud providers are looking for a strong and scalable solution for hosted email archiving.
-LWsystems is optimally prepared for this need with the Benno MailArchiv Hosting Edition and offers not only a reliable solution for the Software as a Service business (SaaS), but a solution with a unique architecture and first-class unique selling points, some of which I have been able to show you.
+Many hosts and cloud providers are looking for a strong and scalable Lösung für hosted mail archiving.
+LWsystems, with the Benno MailArchiv Hosting Edition, is optimally prepared for this demand and offers not only a reliable verässliche Lösung für the Software as a Service business (SaaS), but a Lösung with a unique architecture and top‑class unique selling points, of which I can show you

 Medienweite: Thank you for this informative conversation!